KbMasoeu/Java-Basics/README.md

 # Java Basics

 A collection of six beginner-friendly Java projects that cover fundamental programming concepts.
-Each project is designed to practice core Java skills through practical, hands-on applications.
+Each project is designed to practice basic Java skills through practical, hands-on applications.

 ## About This Repository